Captioning for Live Events and Video

 Ensure your event has a clear accommodation statement in all advertising materials.
 You can find examples in the EO/AA templates for publications.

-If you receive an accommodation request for captions, please fill out the Captioning Request Form.
+If you receive an accommodation request for captions and need assistance, reach out to crtc@wwu.edu.